elightup/slim-seo-docs/docs/slim-seo/13-xml-sitemap.md

 title: XML Sitemap
 ---

-Sitemap is always should be enabled.
-Slim SEO automatically generates XML sitemap (at `domain.com/sitemap.xml`) to submit to search engines.
+The sitemap is always should be enabled.
+Slim SEO automatically generates an XML sitemap (at `domain.com/sitemap.xml`) to submit to search engines.
 With XML sitemaps, your website is indexed fast and completely.

-Slim SEO provides a styling for sitemap, which makes it look beautifully.
-See [demo here](/sitemap.xml).
+Slim SEO provides a styling for sitemap, which makes it look beautiful.
+See [demo here](https://wpslimseo.com/sitemap.xml).

 To optimize the performance when generating sitemaps, the plugin splits the main sitemap (sitemap index) into a list of smaller sitemaps: